pkuzengqi/pkuzengqi.github.io/index.md

 My research aim is building robust models that can automatically understand and learn from large-scale texts of various domains.

 - Efficient Transformers for Long Sequence Processing
-- Consistent Document-level Event Extraction and Representation
+- Document-level Event Extraction and Representation
-- Knowledge-aware Document Summarization
+- Consistent Document Summarization

 If you are interested in research collaboration feel free to contact me at **qizeng2 [AT] illinois [DOT] edu**.